What is Immunofluorescence?

 ✓ High sensitivity

 Like any method of immunodetection, immunofluorescence can be either direct or indirect.
-Direct detection relies on the use of labeled primary antibodies, while indirect detection utilizes labeled secondary antibodies.
+Direct vs Indirect detection.
+Direct detection (left) relies on the use of labeled primary antibodies.
+Indirect detection (right) utilizes labeled secondary antibodies.

 ✓ Multiplexing is possible with antibodies from the same species

 ✓ Faster since there is no secondary antibody incubation step and therefore fewer wash steps